andytsmd14-code/single-cell-omics-reproduction/README.md

 |---|---|---|
 | `14_population_weighted_seer.py` | `seer_ancestry_clean.csv`, `htan_clean.csv`, `us_population_by_race_2020.csv` | `seer_weighted_vs_unweighted_european.csv`, `htan_vs_seer_weighted_chisq_comparison.csv` |

-**Supplementary to Part 2, not a replacement.** The paper's SEER ancestry-share formula (rate ÷ sum of rates) only equals true case composition if each ancestry group has similar US population size — untrue in practice (non-Hispanic White ≈57.8% of the US population).
-The paper itself flags the share as "a proxy... not general population composition" (Methods).
+**Supplementary to Part 2, not a replacement.** The paper's SEER ancestry-share formula (rate ÷ sum of rates) approximates true case composition most closely when each ancestry group has a similar US population size.
+In practice, population sizes differ substantially (non-Hispanic White ≈57.8% of the US population) — a point the paper itself flags, noting the share is "a proxy... not general population composition" (Methods).
 This script re-weights by real 2020 Census population shares and re-runs the chi-square tests: **5 of 11 cancer types (the smaller-sample ones) flip from significant to non-significant; the 6 largest remain significant either way.** Doesn't apply to HCA (reference is already a population share) or PsychAD/ADRD (reference is raw case counts).

 ### Part 3 — Reanalysis: HTAN vs Taiwan cancer registry (sex composition)